Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts: Additional experimental results

-~ $\ \ $In Tab~\ref{tab:ablation_finetune} below, we evaluate various meta-testing fine-tuning strategies for SMAT and compare their performance.
+~ \textbf{Performance.}$\ \ $In Tab~\ref{tab:ablation_finetune} below, we evaluate various meta-testing fine-tuning strategies for SMAT and compare their performance.
 We first note the effectiveness of our proposed gradient-free expert selection method (see~\cref{sec: mt_adapt}), as evidenced by its improved performance compared to directly using SMAT with ProtoNet~\cite{snell_prototypical_2017} for meta-testing.
 Second, using $\theta_i$ as the initialization for full fine-tuning, which has the same capacity as the pre-trained model $\theta^\mathtt{pre}$, leads to improved performance over fine-tuning the full SMAT model jointly (i.e., \textbf{(4)}), as it is sufficiently expressive while much more parameter-efficient than the latter hence avoids potential over-fitting issues.
+We provide more explaination as follows.

+Gradient-based fine-tuning outperforms gradient-free fine-tuning primarily because it is much more flexible.
+The extra flexibility of gradient-based fine-tuning (Alg.
+3, Appendix) stems from the fact that the entire model $\theta_i$ is allowed to be updated, whereas gradient-free fine-tuning (Alg.
+2, Appendix) only allows updates on the expert selection weights $\alpha_i$ - with dimensions equal to the number of experts in SMAT; while all other parameters remain frozen.
+That said, the hypothesis space of our gradient-free fine-tuning algorithm is much more tightly constrained around the model meta-tuned on ID tasks.
+As a result, the effectiveness of gradient-free fine-tuning is limited on certain OOD tasks that exhibit noticeable distribution shift, such as TrafficSign.
+In such cases, the meta-tuned ID model may become inadequate, requiring significant parameter updates.

+\textbf{Computational cost.}$\ \ $ We present results below in Tab.~\ref{tab:ablation_finetune_cost} for a quantitative comparison of computational cost, in terms of time and GPU memory, between w/o fine-tuning, gradient-free fine-tuning, and gradient-based full fine-tuning for SMAT.
+All fine-tuning are carried out in FP16 mixed precision.
+In particular, our gradient-free fine-tuning method offers a $+1.59$\% improvement on average over w/o fine-tuning at no additional memory cost, while saves $3/4$ of the total memory cost of gradient-based fine-tuning.
+Gradient-based fine-tuning, however, outperforms both by at least $+10.31$\% despite requiring 4x the GPU memory of both, and 2x the time cost compared to gradient-free fine-tuning.